-- 1. Ensure compliance with this directive by all personnel. - 2.
-Review and determine whether to seek the release of any BWC recording that is in the best interest of public safety and in accordance with state and federal law. - B. Executive Staff
+- 1. Ensure that all employees adhere to the BWC Program directive and maintain compliance with state and federal laws regarding the use of BWC. - 2.
+Review and determine whether the release of a BWC recording is in the best interest of public safety, in accordance with state and federal laws, and authorize such releases when appropriate.